jrenaud90/TidalPy/Documentation/utilities_x/arrays.md

 | `c_interp_complex(...)` | The same for complex values, interpolating the real and imaginary parts independently. |
 | `c_binary_search_with_guess(key, array, length, guess, int& code)` | The index search underneath both.
 Returns the index `j` with `array[j] <= key < array[j+1]`, returns `length` past the right end, and sets `code = -1` while returning 0 left of the array.
 Requires a length of at least three. |

 The `guess` argument seeds the binary search.
 For an isolated lookup, pass zero.
-When interpolating a monotonic sequence of query points, passing the previous result index turns the search from logarithmic into effectively constant time, which is the difference that makes a dense-output evaluation over thousands of radial slices cheap.
+When interpolating a monotonic sequence of query points, passing the previous result index turns the search from logarithmic into effectively constant time, which makes a dense-output evaluation over thousands of radial slices cheap.

 Short domains are handled without the search: an empty domain gives NaN, a single sample gives that sample's value, and two samples interpolate directly over the one interval, since the guess-seeded search needs at least three points.

-## Usage
+## Where Interpolation is Used

 The tabulated equation of state interpolates its density and viscoelastic tables with `c_interp`; see [Material EOS Models](../material_x/material_eos.md).
 The layer equation-of-state data, the radial solver's retained solution, and the equation-of-state solution object all use it to answer queries at an arbitrary radius between stored slices.